cpprocketry/cpprocketry.github/demo/home.md

   callout:
     alt: "Hero callout:"
     text: Call attention to a current priority
-  button:
-    href: /callout/
-    text: This is a call to all my
-  link:
-    text: Link to more about that priority
-    href: /link/
   content: Support the callout with some short explanatory text.
 You don't need more than a couple of sentences.
+And this is just used to fill out the image so it ain't too small.

 tagline: A tagline highlights your approach.
 intro: |